Custom-sized to your water test · Free estimates & diagnostics · 2-yr warranty · 32 Yrs Plumbing Experience · (480) 228-8282

 A regular softener removes calcium and magnesium via ion exchange and replaces them with sodium — that's how it produces 'soft' water that feels slippery.
 A salt-free conditioner uses TAC (Template-Assisted Crystallization) to convert the calcium and magnesium into microscopic harmless crystals that pass through your plumbing without sticking.
 Salt-free does not remove hardness — it prevents the scale damage hardness would cause.
 Glassware will still show some mineral spots, but pipes and water heaters are protected.

-For preventing scale buildup in pipes and water heaters, the SP3 is independently tested at 99%+ effective.
+For preventing scale buildup in pipes and water heaters, the salt-free conditioner is independently tested at 99%+ effective.
 It's not as good as a salt softener if you want the slippery 'soft' shower feel, soap that lathers easily, or zero mineral spots on glass.
 Salt softeners win on softness; salt-free wins on simplicity, lower ongoing cost, no salt-runs, no waste water, and no sodium added to your drinking water.
 We help you pick based on your priorities.

 Who should choose salt-free over a salt softener?

-Pick the SP3 if you want scale protection without monthly salt runs, no electricity, no waste water, and your drinking water still has its calcium and magnesium.
+Pick the salt-free conditioner if you want scale protection without monthly salt runs, no electricity, no waste water, and your drinking water still has its calcium and magnesium.
 Pick the salt softener if you want the slippery soft-shower feel, spot-free glassware, or you're on Phoenix EPCOR water at 18–23 grains — at that hardness, salt-free can't keep up.
 Both work.
 They're built for different priorities.

-How long does the SP3 media last?
+How long does the salt-free conditioner media last?

 Does the salt-free conditioner work on well water?